Top Tips for DisneyLand Paris at Christmas time

 There really is no place like Disney.
 It was a complete dream of mine to visit at Christmas time after first visiting to celebrate our little boys 4th birthday.
 And with our third trip fast approaching I can’t quite believe that we are so close to spending another 5 magical days at Disneyland Paris.
 We visited last Christmas and have recently been asked for my top tips so I thought why not share them with you all in a little blog post.
-I can’t believe I didn’t write a post about our trip if truth be told, so what better time then when I am head to toe in preparations for this years trip – 33 days and counting.
+I can’t believe I didn’t write a post about our last trip if truth be told, so what better time than when I am head to toe in preparations for this years trip.

 If you didn’t already know, Christmas time is one of my favourite times of the year so to experience the magic of Disney at such a special time of year is a dream come true for our little family.
 This year we have kept our trip as a surprise which we haven’t managed to do before – he won’t find out until the morning of our trip as we board the Eurostar.
 It’s hard to express in words how magical Disneyland Paris is at Christmas time, despite the